isapir/lucee-docker/README.md

 Tip: you can use a custom Lucee build by saving the JAR file to `catalina-base/lib` and setting `$LUCEE_VERSION` to "CUSTOM".

-3) The contents of `resources/catalina-base` are copied over to `$CATALINA_BASE` in the image, setting defaults and allowing you to add/modify configurations and files as needed.
+3) The contents of `resources/config/catalina-base` are copied over to `$CATALINA_BASE` in the image, setting defaults and allowing you to add/modify configurations and files as needed.
 By default that results in the following directory structure:

 ```
+    config
-    catalina-base
+        ├── catalina-base
-    ├── bin
+        │   ├── bin
-    │   └── setenv.sh
+        │   │   └── setenv.sh
-    ├── conf
+        │   ├── conf
-    │   ├── server.xml
+        │   │   ├── server.xml
-    │   └── web.xml
+        │   │   └── web.xml
-    ├── lib
+        │   ├── lib
-    │   └── lucee-external-agent.jar
+        │   │   └── (add JARs here as needed)
         ├── lucee-server
         │   ├── context
         │   └── deploy
-    └── lucee-web
 ```

 4) The contents of the `app` directory are copied over to `$WEBAPP_BASE`.
 The Web Root is expected to be in `app/webroot/`.